Sverre Johan Juvik

 He was elected to the Norwegian Parliament from Sogn og Fjordane in 1969, and was re-elected on one occasion.
-On the local level he was a member of Årdal municipality council from 1951 to 1958.
+On the local level he was a member of the municipal council of Årdal Municipality from 1951 to 1958.
 After a hiatus he returned to serve in the executive committee during the term 1979–1983.

 Outside politics he was a laborer at local saw mills from 1939 to 1950, before starting a career at Årdal og Sunndal Verk.

-He is the uncle of Hemnes mayor Kjell-Idar Juvik.
+He is the uncle of Kjell-Idar Juvik, the mayor of Hemnes Municipality.